-Any actions identified in the annual Play Equipment Inspection report are initiated immediately or referred to the Resources Committee of the Governing Body.
+Any actions identified in the annual Play Equipment Inspection report are initiated immediately or referred to the Governors Property Group.
 Where necessary, equipment is taken out of use temporarily until repairs are completed.

 Further details about outdoor play equipment can be found in section G5 of the SHSM.
 This guidance should be followed when planning the installation of any new equipment.
 An independent commissioning inspection should be undertaken prior to the equipment being brought into use.